 - Funds from this type of loan can be used to pay only a debt obligation.

-A bank or a financial institution may make Swingline loans to companies, as well as individuals.
-For individuals, such loan is very similar to the payday loan, i.e. they are quick loan.
-But, the borrower also has to pay a comparatively higher interest rate on such loans than other forms of loans, such as a personal loan.1May 22nd, 2020
+A bank or a financial institution may make Swingline loans to companies and individuals.
+For individuals, such loan is very similar to the payday loan, i.e., they are quick loan.
+But, the borrower also has to pay a comparatively higher interest rate on such loans than on other forms of loans, such as a personal loans.